cygnus8929/Selectr-wiki1/Public-Methods.md

 Remove an option or options.

 Options can be removed via their indexes or their values.
 To remove an option via it's index you must pass an `integer` and to remove an option via it's value you must pass a string.
-The `data` parameter can be either an `integer`, a `string` or an `array` of strings or integers.
+The `data` parameter can be either an `integer`, a `string` or an `array` of strings / integers.

 #### Examples